tan-yong-sheng/gcp-big-data-project/README.md

 ![](/images/data-pipeline-architecture.png)

-Please feel free to look into our setup guide which our team set up this simple Data Lakehouse in Google Cloud using tools like Cloud Function, Google Cloud Storage, Dataproc, BigQuery and Looker Studio.
+We invite you to explore our documentation guide, which outlines the setup steps for creating a simple Data Lakehouse in Google Cloud.
+Our team utilized tools like Cloud Functions, Google Cloud Storage, Dataproc, BigQuery, and Looker Studio to build this streamlined solution.
 - [Part 1 - Data Ingestion Layer with Cloud Function](/setup_docs/Part%201%20-%20Data%20Ingestion%20Layer.md)
 - [Part 2a - Data Processing Layer with Dataproc](/setup_docs/Part%202a%20-%20Data%20Processing%20Layer.md)
 - [Part 2b - Data Processing Layer with Cloud SQL in BigQuery](/setup_docs/Part%202b%20-%20Data%20Processing%20Layer.md)
 - [Part 3 - Analytics Layer with BigQuery](/setup_docs/Part%203%20-%20Analytics%20Layer.md)
 - [Part 4 - Orchestration Layer with Composer](/setup_docs/Part%204%20-%20Orchestration%20Layer.md)

 And here is the a simple dataset about CO2 emissions in Canada we're performing data processing, analytics modeling and visualization with, using tools in Google Cloud!